CloudEngineHub/TesserAct/README.md

 </details>

 ## News
+- [2025-06-06] We have released the training code and data generation scripts!
 - [2025-05-05] We have updated the gallery and added more results on the [project website](https://tesseractworld.github.io).
 - [2025-05-04] We add [USAGE.MD](doc/usage.md) to provide more details about the models and how to use the models on your own data!
 - [2025-04-29] We have released the inference code and TesserAct-v0.1 model weights!